ArtFlag/sphinxtechnicalwriting/source/index.rst

 - `I'd rather be writing - Jekyll vs DITA <http://idratherbewriting.com/2015/03/23/new-series-jekyll-versus-dita/>`__

 Once again, this page offers a quick recap, not a comparison between traditional tooling and these lightweight tools.
-Maybe these tools are not be applicable in your context.
+These tools might not be applicable in your context.

 Table of contents